zerahtp/TASK-2/README.md

 # Web Scraping and Kafka Integration Project
 This project demonstrates how to scrape data from a web page, send it to a Kafka topic, save the data from Kafka to a file, and provide a REST API to access the saved data.
-The project is divided into three main parts: scraping and sending data to Kafka, consuming data from Kafka and saving to a file, and serving the data via a REST API.
+The project is divided into three main parts:

+**1.Scraping and Sending Data to Kafka**

+**2.Consuming Data from Kafka and Saving to a File**

+**3.Serving the Data via a REST API**

 ## Prerequisites
 Before running the project, ensure you have the following installed: